helix-foundation/currency/contracts/governance/README.md

 see `GenerationStore` (in the [currency](../currency/README.md) section) for more detail.

-If this causes the proposal to reach the 30% threshold of total voting power required for a vote, this function immediately starts the voting process.
+If this causes the proposal to reach the 30% threshold of total voting power required for a vote, this function emits SupportThresholdReached, indicating that deployProposalVoting is ready to be called.
-It configures the `PolicyVotes` contract for the specific proposal, creates a cloned copy of the contract for voting, removes the proposal to be voted on from its own store (the submitter is not able to get a refund), emits a `VotingStarted` event, and finally removes the `PolicyProposals` contract from having any policy permissions, ending the proposing process and making room for the next one at the start of the next generation.

 ###### Security Notes
   - Can only be called during the staking period.
   - Can only be called by an account that held tokens at the last checkpoint.
   - Must be provided the address of a registered proposal.
   - Can only be called once for each proposal by any given account.
   - Cannot be called if a vote is triggered as the contract is no longer privileged.
   - The call to `votingPower` will fail if the user lies on `_lockupGenerations`

+##### deployProposalVoting
+Arguments: none

+Deploys the proposal voting contract.
+Caller pays the gas cost for deployment.
+Will revert if called before a proposal reaches the support threshold.
+It configures the `PolicyVotes` contract for the specific proposal, creates a cloned copy of the contract for voting, removes the proposal to be voted on from its own store (the submitter is not able to get a refund), emits a `VotingStarted` event, and finally removes the `PolicyProposals` contract from having any policy permissions, ending the proposing process and making room for the next one at the start of the next generation.

+###### Security Notes
+  - Can only be called if a proposal has passed the support threshold but has not yet been moved to voting.
+  - Does not take any inputs, can only deploy the voting contract for the previously selected voting contract.
+  - Cannot be called more than once within the same cycle.

 ##### refund
 Arguments:
   - `_prop` (address) - the proposal to refund the fee for

 Partially refunds (80%) the fee for the registration of a proposal that did not make it to voting.
 Emits a `ProposalRefunded` event.

 ###### Security Notes
   - Can only be called after the proposal time.
   - Always issues the refund to the original proposer.
 Regardless of who calls.
   - Can only be called once per proposal.
   - Cannot be called for the zero address.

 ##### destruct
 Arguments: none